Ultimate Guide for Surya Namaskar (Sun Salutation) !

 Classical hatha yoga Surya Namaskar (Sun Salutation) is the traditional version of Surya namaskar.
 It is found in various ancient books and hatha yoga pradipika.
 It is one of the most commonly practiced styles of Surya namaskar(Sun Salutation).

-12 Poses of Surya Namaskar (Sun Salutation) with instructions and explanation
+12 Poses of Surya Namaskar (Sun Salutation) with Instructions and Explanation

 1) Pranamasana (Prayer pose)